strikefreedom17/Term2_CarND_KidnappedVehicle_ParticleFilter_KKP/README.md

     |   particle_filter.h
 ```

-The only file you should modify is `particle_filter.cpp` in the `src` directory.
+The main file needed to be modified is `particle_filter.cpp` in the `src` directory.
 The file contains the scaffolding of a `ParticleFilter` class and some associated methods.
 Read through the code, the comments, and the header file `particle_filter.h` to get a sense for what this code is expected to do.

-If you are interested, take a look at `src/main.cpp` as well.
-This file contains the code that will actually be running your particle filter and calling the associated methods.
+The `src/main.cpp` file contains the code that will actually be running your particle filter and calling the associated methods.

 ## Inputs to the Particle Filter
-You can find the inputs to the particle filter in the `data` directory.
+The inputs to the particle filter in the `data` directory.

 #### The Map*
 `map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
 Each row has three columns